tjdevries/sPoNGe-BoB.NvIm/README.md

 YoU CaN JuSt rUn `:SpOnGeBoBtOgGlE` tO ToGgLe iNsErT mOde fLiPpInG Of yOuR EvErY ChArAcTeR.

+yOu cAn aLsO RuN `:sPoNgEbObToGgLe` To tOgGlE FlIpPiNg tHe oThEr wAy aRoUnD.

 PlEaSe eNjOy, AnD DoN'T FOrGeT To lEaVe a sTaR fOr SuCh iNnOvAtIvE PlUgInS.